jesusandres31/ubuntu-server-conf/readme.md

-# My Ubuntu Server config for Raspberry Pi 🍓🐧
+# 🐧 Ubuntu Server config for Raspberry Pi 🍓

 ## Update the system packages and software to their latest versions: